OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools.md

 navOrder: 50
 ---

-Dynamic Worker Pools are a special type of [worker pool](/docs/infrastructure/workers/worker-pools/) used by Octopus Cloud.
-They use [workers](/docs/infrastructure/workers) provided by Octopus, and they don't require users to configure any infrastructure.
+Dynamic Worker Pools provide a quick and easy way to use [workers](/docs/infrastructure/workers) for your deployments.
+They are a special type of [worker pool](/docs/infrastructure/workers/worker-pools) available on [Octopus Cloud](/docs/octopus-cloud).

+Dynamic Workers are isolated virtual machines, created on-demand to run your deployments and runbook steps.
+They run on Azure and are created and managed by Octopus Cloud, which means you don't need to configure or maintain additional infrastructure.

 ## On demand